BenKuhnhaeuser/GPID/README.md

 The pipeline incorporates a sequence of several filters to increase the overall accuracy of identification by reducing noise introduced by low-confidence identifications, and is accompanied by a separate script for identifying the optimal filtering thresholds to facilitate implementation in any given dataset.

 ## Wiki
-Our Wiki contains detailed instructions on the following topics:
+Our [wiki](https://github.com/BenKuhnhaeuser/GPID/wiki) contains detailed instructions on the following topics:
 - Installation
 - GeneParliamentID pipeline
   - Pipeline parameters